How is ‘healing’ generally defined in massage therapy?

 How to define ‘love’ or ‘healing’

 Is healing better than relaxing?
-Is therapeutic massage more effective than relaxing massage?
-The problem again is that we are dealing with words that can be interpreted in many ways.
+Is a ‘therapeutic Thai Massage’ more effective than a ‘relaxing Thai Massage’?
+Again we are confronted with the issue that we are dealing with words that can be interpreted in many ways.

-Obviously these are all very different emotions which are all expressed by one ambiguous word.
+Obviously, these are all very different sentiments which are all expressed by one very ambiguous word.

 When one party’s love can be the other party’s hate

-All throughout history people have been fighting wars in the name of their love to their country, their God, or their opinions.
+All throughout history, people have been fighting wars in the name of their love for their country, their God, or their opinions.
 For many of us, this does not seem very loving at all.